MontiCore/EmbeddedMontiArc/docs/usage.md

 >
 > ![Type in "cmd" then press Enter.](images/cmd2.png "Type in cmd then press Enter.")

-To compile the Maven project, navigate to the cloned repository (`basic-simulator` folder) with the console and run:
+To compile the Maven project, run the `install` script (*.bat* under Windows and *.sh* under Unix).

+What this script does is running this command:
 ```batch
 mvn clean install -s settings.xml
 ```
-This will execute the target "install" of the maven project which will compile, test and create a jar of the project then put it in the
+This will execute the target "install" of the maven project which will compile, test and create a jar of the project.
-**local maven repository**.
+It will then put the jar in the `install` directory of this project as well as in the **local maven repository**.
 More on Maven in the [Maven Project tutorial](docs/maven.md) section.
-The resulting jar can be found in the `target` directory.

 **NOTE**: Don't forget the `-s settings.xml` option.
 This tells Maven where the dependencies of the MontiSim project are located
 (_in the **Nexus** of the Software Engineering Chair_).

-The `build_install` script (*.bat* under Windows and *.sh* under Unix) will do this and copy the jar in the **install** folder.
-This folder contains a script to start the simulator as well as a sample map, scenario and autopilot that can be executed.
+The `install` folder contains a script to start the simulator as well as a sample map, scenario and autopilot that can be executed.

 ## Using the Basic Simulator